debesheedas/GPU-JPEG-Decoder/README.md

 ```

 ```
-python3 display_image.py /home/dphpc2024_jpeg_1/GPU-JPEG-Decoder/testing/cudaO_output_arrays/profile.array
+python3 display_image.py /home/dphpc2024_jpeg_1/GPU-JPEG-Decoder/testing/cuda_output_arrays/profile.array
 ```

 ## Benchmarking

-Navigate to cudaO-implementation and go to benchmark subfolder for runtime benchmarking and benchmark_throughput for throughput benchmarking.
+Navigate to cuda-decoder and go to benchmark subfolder for runtime benchmarking and benchmark_throughput for throughput benchmarking.
 Then simply run the following:

 ```
 bash bench.sh